 We may be biased, but buying a kombucha scoby is a good place to get started.
 When you purchase a scoby you can know that you're getting a healthy, well-balanced scoby grown in an environment optimized for its health.

 Cultures for Health sells kombucha tea starter cultures (SCOBYs) on their own or as part of their Kombucha Tea Starter Kit.
 These starter cultures can be shipped in a dehydrated state or as a fresh, ready-to-go kombucha scoby and you have the benefit of knowing that they have been pathogen-tested for your safety.

 We grow our scobys in-house using our own fermentation team with years of experience to make sure that each scoby we send out is perfectly balanced and ready to perform.

-If you have purchased a dehydrated Kombucha Tea Starter Culture, please visit our video on Activating a Dehydrated Kombucha SCOBY to get started.
+If you have purchased a dehydrated Kombucha Starter, please visit our video on Activating a Dehydrated Kombucha SCOBY to get started.
 After activating our dehydrated SCOBY, please follow the enclosed homemade kombucha instructions for making your first batch of kombucha.
 The instructions in this video and article are for making kombucha regularly, using a fully activated kombucha SCOBY.

 2.)
 GET A KOMBUCHA SCOBY FROM AN ACQUAINTANCE